jantic/DeOldify/README.md

 * **ImageNet** – It proved to be a great dataset for training.
 * **BEEFY Graphics card**.
 I'd really like to have more memory than the 11 GB in my GeForce 1080TI (11GB).
 You'll have a tough time with less.
 The Unet and Critic are ridiculously large but honestly I just kept getting better results the bigger I made them.

-**For those wanting to start transforming their own images right away:** To start right away with your own images without training the model yourself (understandable)...well, you'll need me to upload pre-trained weights first.
+**For those wanting to start transforming their own images right away:** To start right away with your own images without training the model yourself, download the weights here:  https://www.dropbox.com/s/7r2wu0af6okv280/colorize_gen_192.h5.
 I'm working on that now.
 Once those are available, you'll be able to refer to them in the visualization notebooks.
 I'd use ColorizationVisualization.ipynb.
-Basically you'd replace
+Make sure that there's this sort of line in the notebook referencing the weights:

-colorizer_path = IMAGENET.parent/('bwc_rc_gen_192.h5')
+  colorizer_path = Path('/path/to/colorizer_gen_192.h5')

-With the weight file I upload for the generator (colorizer).
+Then the colorizer model needs to be loaded via this line after netG is initialized:

+  load_model(netG, colorizer_path)

 Then you'd just drop whatever images in the /test_images/ folder you want to run this against and you can visualize the results inside the notebook with lines like this: